PipiZong/RESP_code/README.md

 ### Examine the role of reference frames where reference frames are manually selected (RQ1)

-`Inference_godot_gpt.py` is the main script, replace GPT with other models should be straightforward.
+`Inference_godot_gpt.py` is the main script; replacing GPT with other models should be straightforward.
 You can run it with:

 ```bash
 python Inference_godot_gpt.py